 Royal National Park – Cronulla and Bundeena

-In New South Wales, you will find the 151-square kilometre, Royal National Park.
-It’s a protected national park with something for everyone from swimming, trekking, picnicking, bike riding, and outdoor adventures.
-You can access the park by driving or by taking the picturesque option of a ferry from Cronulla to Bundeena.
+In New South Wales, you will find the 151-square kilometre Royal National Park.
+It’s a protected national park with something for everyone: swimming, trekking, picnicking, bike riding, and outdoor adventures.
+You can access the park by driving or taking the picturesque option of a ferry from Cronulla to Bundeena.

 Bundeena is a small community within the National Park that is fantastic for bush-walking, picnicking, and discovering Aboriginal carvings at Jibbon Point.
 Cronulla is a beautiful beach town with trendy cafes, a great music scene, and exotic dining places.

 In the north of the coastal suburbs of Sydney, you will find some beautiful beaches.
-Among them is the Whale Beach which has a secluded bay where you can see golden red sand, and some lovely beach swimming pools.
+The Whale Beach has a secluded bay where you can see golden red sand and some lovely beach swimming pools.
 The other is Palm Beach which is a charming place with glittering blue waters and golden sand.
 It runs from Little Head to Barrenjoey Head for 2.3km.
 It even has a heritage-listed lighthouse at Barrenjoey and is a fun place to enjoy water sports, ferry rides, and cruises.